operator-framework/enhancements/enhancements/sha-bundle-digest.md

  -   When `operator-sdk generate-bundle` is called with the `--use-image-digests` flag enabled, it will execute the following logic.
  	1. Search the environment that is defined in the `manager.yaml` file for all variables that begin with `RELATED_IMAGE_` to build a list of images that need to have tags resolved to digests along with the Operator’s main image and rbac-proxy image.
  	 1. For each image in the list, it will use `operator-manifest-tools` to resolve the image tag to a digest
  	 1. When building the cluster CSV, all images that have been identified as needing a digest instead of a tag should have that  digest as an annotation in the CSV.
-TODO(ish): add before/after snippet from the CSV to show the difference.

 ### Test Plan